Last updated: 16 July 2026

 The processing operations described in this policy are subject to the formalities provided for by Law 09-08 before the CNDP: prior declaration of the processing operations (Articles 12 and 13; a receipt is issued, in principle, within twenty-four hours allowing processing to begin, Article 19) and prior authorization for processing operations subject to a strengthened regime — the biometric KYC selfie (Articles 12 and 21 and CNDP Deliberation No. 478-2013) and the international transfer of data (Articles 43 and 44).

-Declaration receipt reference and CNDP authorization number(s): [to be completed by Damji once the formalities are done].
+Declaration receipt reference and CNDP authorization number(s): to be completed once the formalities are done.

 For any complaint relating to the processing of your data, we invite you to contact us first at contact@damjitech.com: we endeavour to provide a response within a reasonable time.